Brief Introduction

 Additional Natural Remedies

-Herbs: Hawthorn Berry is a premier cardiac antioxidant used in both Eastern and Western medicine.
+Hawthorn Berry: A leading cardiac antioxidant used in both Eastern and Western medicine to support heart health.

-Yoga: Gentle stretching like the Sun Salutation, Cobra, and Locust poses can increase blood supply to the heart.
-Always consult a doctor before starting these poses.
+Yoga: Gentle poses like the Sun Salutation, Cobra, and Locust can stretch the coronary arteries and increase blood supply to the heart.
+Always consult your doctor before starting.

 This information is for educational purposes only and is not intended to replace professional medical advice.
-Always consult with your physician or healthcare provider before beginning any new treatment or exercise regimen.
+Always consult your physician before beginning any new treatment or exercise regimen.